Wrongly Imprisoned for 35 Years Until DNA Tests Proved His Innocence, James Bain to Speak at MLK Luncheon in Philadelphia Jan. 18, 2010

-Mr. Bain, whose visit is being sponsored by MyPhillyLawyer.com in Philadelphia, was released from prison in Florida last month after DNA testing conducted on behalf of non-profit group, The Innocence Project, revealed what Bain insisted since his arrest back in 1974 - that the wrong man had been convicted and incarcerated in connection with the kidnapping and rape of a nine-year-old boy.
+Mr. Bain, whose visit is being sponsored by the lawyers at MyPhillyLawyer.com in Philadelphia, was released from prison in Florida last month after DNA testing conducted on behalf of non-profit group, The Innocence Project, revealed what Bain insisted since his arrest back in 1974 – that the wrong man had been convicted and incarcerated in connection with the kidnapping and rape of a nine-year-old boy.
 The event will be held at the Sheraton Hotel, 17th and Race streets, Philadelphia.
 Mr. Bain will also participate in a National Bell Ringing ceremony at The Liberty Bell at noon before the luncheon.

 Mr. Bain is the 248th person who has been exonerated of crimes due to DNA testing in our nation, according to the group.

 Mr. Bain will also talk about his case and experiences on MyPhillyLawyer’s Court Radio show at 7 a.m.
 EDT Sunday, Jan.
 17 on WRNB-FM 100.3.

 For interview requests or to schedule coverage of the luncheon or of the radio show broadcast, please contact attorney Dean I. Weitzman at MyPhillyLawyer at 215-563-9660 or cell 215-520-7300.